 Kate Bertram Prize for academic distinction (University of Cambridge)

 John Frederic Whitehouse Award for highest marked law dissertation (UCL)

 Administrative Law Bar Association

-University of Cambridge – MPhil – Environmental Law and Policy – First Class (distinction) (2018)
+University of Cambridge – Environmental Law and Policy (MPhil) – First Class Honours (2018)

 University College London (UCL) – Law (LLB) – First Class Honours (2017)